mrange/MiniJson/README.md

 and provides decent error messages (possible to suppress if performance is of importance).

 ![Deserialization Performance Comparison (lower is better)](https://raw.githubusercontent.com/mrange/MiniJson/master/images/perf_minijson.png)
+MiniJson deserialization compared to popular JSON libraries.
+Lower is better.

 Example of error message when trying to parse an invalid JSON document: "{"abc":}"
 ```